krisvanrens/nexus-lang/README.md

 group      = "(" expr ")" ;
 ```

-### TODO

-Add:

-- `for .. in`
-- `while`
-- `loop`
-- `match`
-- `use` to include same-named `.nxs` files within visibility.
-- Component instantiation using `node`
-- Node edge connection using binary `->`
-- Assignment
-- Proper precedence handling

 ## Known limitations

-- Due to the current line-based scanning implementation, only a single scanning error per line can be detected.
+- Due to the current line-based scanning implementation, only a single scanning error per line will be detected.
+This is fine for now.

 ## TODO

 - Improve declarative approach for extending a module with components.
 - Immutability?
-Just shallow mutability for now.
-Add `mut` keyword.
-- Objects?
+Is the benefit of immutibility by default + move semantics beneficial for the use case of Nexus?
+Why or why not?
+- Support for objects?
+Groups using `group` should suffice.
+- Execution entry point?
+Just structural starting from the root `.nxs` file?
 - Object literal notation? (or JSON literal notation)
 - Add `match` expression?
 Should be simple for a few fundamental types.
 - Handling setting of component values...how/what/mutability?
-- Lambda expressions?
-- Move semantics as a default?
-- Implicit return value (to remove `return`)?
+- Implicit return value (to omit `return` in most places)?
+- Add combined assigment/operators (`+=`/`-=`/`*=`/`/=`).
+- Is it possible to have `Number` be floating-point when sometimes used as integer?
 - Error handling?
 Result types?
 - Support for integration into a visual IDE / generative tooling.
-- Range declarations using `start..=end` for use in `for` loops.
 - Require safe edge types?
 How?
+Should be dealt with in the API -- possibly a responsibility of the component network integration.
 - Provide clear and good error messages on every level.
 - FFI?
 How to deal with FFI of rich Unicode strings?
+- Add `loop` expression?
+This will also require `break` and `continue` (which would be nice anyway..).
+- What is the difference between the front- and backend API?
+Is there a difference at all?
+What are the needs for a visualization tool vs. those of the component network integration itself?
+- Tool idea: Nexus to Graphviz Dot description.

 ## FAQ